spacekookie/website/content/blog/113_another_decade.md

 Title: Another decade down the drain
 Category: Blog
 Tags: /dev/diary
-Date: 2019-12-31
+Date: 2020-01-01

-Today, on the last day of this decade, there's some things I want to write about.
+Now that the last decade is officially over, there's some things I want to write about.
 I do this less so for others, and more for myself.
 Around this time of year, people usually make new year's resolutions, which is not quite what this is.
 Instead, I want to reflect on what the last ten years have meant for me, and some plans I have for the next decade.

 I graduated school in 2011, started uni twice, dropped out twice (for consistency), and found computer science and programming as my